-I’m proud to have been featured in some of the most prestigious journals in the photographic industry.
+My portraiture, fashion, landscape and fine art photography has been featured in some of the most prestigious journals in the photographic industry.
+I’m proud to say that my pet and animal portraits have also been well recognized over the years.
 Until relatively recently animal and pet photography (at least in the domestic sense) was regarded as something of a niche subject.
 It’s always been well accepted that your dog can be transported to the local photography studio and posed (if your pet is especially obedient) in front of a traditional background for a classic portrait.
 I often create similar studies on location.
 But in my experience most pet and animal owners love the more characterful pictures of their animals, showing their personalities.
 I’m sometimes asked to talk about how I approach my work in the field - whether my subjects are humans or their furry friends.

 The Journal of the royal photographic society